na-na-hi/renget/archive/smgenskins.md

  - Ah Muzen Cab
    - AMC is a member of the Winged-God Squad.
 Some of his skins have transparent wings (like a Bee), making it easier to see his surroundings, others have opaque and large wings that get in the way of what he's looking at.
+       - No Wings / Maximum Advantage
+			 - Void Piercer
+			 - Itty Bitty Chibi
+			 - Solid Hornet *(Best, as it additionally has no buzzing SFX... not that you can ever get it now, since it was a S5 Ranked Reward)*.
        - Transparent Wings / Advantage
 			 - Default / Recolours
 			 - Killer Bee
 			 - Swarm Sentry
-			 - Void Piercer
-			 - Itty Bitty Chibi
 			 - Stingpunk *(Quieter flying SFX to boot)*
-			 - Solid Hornet *(Best, as it additionally has no buzzing SFX... not that you can ever get it now, since it was a S5 Ranked Reward)*.
        - Noticeable Wings / Disdvantage
+			 - Lich Lord / Lich Reborn
+			 - Electric Buzz
 			 - Dark Whisperer
 			 - Mothman
-			 - Electric Buzz
-			 - Dark Angel *(Worst, huge double-wings)*
+			 - Dark Angel / Celestial Stinger *(Worst possible, huge double-wings)*

  - Ah Puch
-   - Ah Puch's 3 / Antiheal Grenade applies a debuff that... well, warns you not to heal yourself while it's applied.
-The VFX cue for this varies by skin, with Galactic and Nutcromancer having such large VFX icons that it begins to obscure the actual vision of the target in question.
+   - Galactic Invader & Nutcromancer Ah Puch have such large VFX cues for his 3 / Antiheal Grenade debuff that it begins to obscure the actual vision of the target in question.
      Both are SPL banned.
    - AP-15 Ah Puch has extremly bright green VFX across abilities, making it much more distracting in general.